Henry II, Count of Louvain

 Henry II (Dutch: Hendrik, French: Henri) was the Count of Louvain (Leuven) from 1054 through 1071 (?).
 Henry II was the son of Lambert II, Count of Louvain and Oda of Verdun.
 His maternal uncles included Pope Stephen IX and Duke Godfrey the Bearded of Lorraine.

 Marriage and issue

-Henry married Adela of Thuringa.
+Henry married Adela of Thuringia.
 Henry and Adela had several sons and a daughter: